 - The Mistake: Applying for a new visa before your old UAE residence visa and Emirates ID have been officially cancelled.

-- How to Avoid: Ensure you have a formal visa cancellation paper from your previous employer.
+- How to Avoid: Obtain an official visa cancellation document from your previous employer before applying.

 4. Incorrect Photograph Specifications